Andriiklymiuk/rust_bootcamp/Readme.md

 // 6.
-Using map (transform success value) let result = divide(10, 2)
+Using map (change success value) let result = divide(10, 2)
     .map(|x| x * 2);  // multiply by 2 if Ok